River surfing: Germany

 Despite being many hundreds of kilometres from the nearest ocean, Munich has a reputation as a surfing hotspot, offering one of Europe's best waves.
 The Bavarian capital is the birthplace of river surfing.
 The city has been the center of surfboard riding on a standing wave since the early 1970s.
 "Dieter Deventer has been doing this since 1973".
 Up to 100 surfers daily hit the waves in the city's Englischer Garten, the third largest urban park in Germany.
 There, in the river Eisbach, the world's best known river surf spot, the Eisbach (literally “ice brook”) wave, the flow velocity of the icy water is about 5 meters per second, at a flow rate of 20 m^{3}/s (equivalent to a mass of 20 tons per second), and the temperature never gets above 15 degrees Celsius.
 An annual surfing competition is held on the standing wave.
 Additionally, there are further standing waves that form on the river Isar just downstream of the Wittelsbacherbrücke bridge in Isarvorstadt, as well as on the canal that joins the Isar channel with the Floßlände.

-Munich has produced the best river surfers and was the first location that created a true surfing community around an inland river wave.
+Munich has produced top river surfers and was the first location that created a surfing community around an inland river wave.
 The scene has around 1,000 active surfers, while 10,000 in Munich will have tried it at some point.